piggy1-mvn/piggyback-dev-runner/README.md

 ## Auto-Scaling Testing

 **scripts/LocationService.jmx** can be imported to JMeter to perform load testing on Production instances of Location Service and test Kubernetes auto-scaling.

+## Generating certificates for Dev Instance

+In order to setup nginx and certbot services as a https to http reverse proxy, follow the below steps:

+Pre-requisites: Ensure you own a domain name, with CNAME and NS registered properly and mapped to your Dev VM's public IP address correctly.
+Scripts in this repository refer to **test.piggyback.ga**

+Steps:
+1. Ensure all other services and databases are started.
+2. Run the following command: **sudo ./init-letsencrypt.sh**